For Convenience, Pricing Objectives Can Be Divided Into Three Categories, Which Are:

 !
 NOW you take some

 extra activities to get set to participate in the circular- table discussion "Modern order and global brands.
 My stance ".
 You have some texts, which can be good sources of information to participate in the discussion.
 You could be divided into three groups and have different assignments.
 Just use the chance to limited yourself, to create new ideas and to protect your point of view.
-V. EXTRA ACTIVITIES
+V. EXTRA ACTIVITIESText I

 1 Read Parts A and B of the text quickly.
 Does the text come from an e-post,